pdxmike/overtime_app/README.md

 ## Features:
 - ~~Approval Workflow~~
-- SMS Sending -> link to approval or overtime input
+- ~~SMS Sending -> link to approval or overtime input~~
 - ~~Admin Dashboard~~
 - ~~Block non-admin from viewing admin dashboard~~
 - ~~Block non-admin users from seeing admin navigation options~~
-- Email summary to managers for approval
+- Change time entries and data to be all worked hours instead of just OT hours
 - ~~Needs to be documented if employee did not log overtime~~

 ## UI